Daily Hair Care – Protect & Preserve Your Hair

 1. Avoid Crash Diets

-A landmark 1976 study by Goette and Odom found that all nine adults on extreme calorie-restricted diets developed profuse hair loss 2–5 months later.
-Why?
-Up to 50% of scalp hairs prematurely entered the telogen (resting) phase—compared to the normal 10%.
+• The Evidence: A 1976 study found that 100% of adults on extreme calorie-restricted diets developed significant hair loss 2–5 months later.

 Content-index